Natural Resources and Environmental Studies Graduate Program Coordinator: Dr. Roger Wheate (2023), Dr. Zoë Meletis (2024)

 Scott Green, Professor (ESM)

-Greg Halseth, Professor, and Canada Research Chair, Rural and Small Town Studies (GEES)
+Greg Halseth, Professor, and Canada Research Chair in Rural and Small Town Studies (GEES)

 Neil Hanlon, Professor (GEES)